axisgroup/evaluation-toolkit/1.Following-best-practices/README.md

 Promote recognition rather than recall by using familiar metrics and common patterns.
 When needed, provide details so that  the user does not have to remember information from one part of the dashboard to another.

-Allow people to bookmark, save, tag and annotate- so they dont have to remember what was interesting
+Allow people to bookmark, save, tag and annotate- so they don't have to remember what was interesting

 Instructions for use of the system should be visible or easily retrievable whenever appropriate.